jdeniau/behat-docs/cookbooks/custom_formatter.rst

        /**
         * Behat can have multiple verbosity levels, you may want to handle this to display more information.
         * These use the Symfony\Component\Console\Output\OutputInterface::VERBOSITY_ constants.
-        * For reviewdog, I do not need that.
+        * For reviewdog, we do not need that.
         */
        public function setOutputVerbosity($level): void { }